top of page

 Newborn

+As a mental health clinician specializing in maternal mental health, I am dedicated to providing compassionate and comprehensive support for women navigating the unique challenges of pregnancy, childbirth, and motherhood.
 Having 3 kids of my own, I truly understand the roller coaster of emotions that come along with being pregnant and adjusting to the new life during the postpartum period.
-It can be overwhelming at times and finding ways to ground yourself could feel damn near impossible.
+It can be overwhelming at times and finding ways to ground yourself could feel impossible.

 I also know firsthand the many ups and downs of experiencing a traumatic birth experience and having to embrace the NICU journey due to a child being born extremely premature.
 The emotions and stressful thoughts that come along with that journey can be crippling and difficult to navigate.